DHAT REGIONAL & National Roles

 Dhat regional will be training people in Basic Counselling skills.
 These people will also serve as a pool of VCT counsellors for people with speech and hearing disabilities.

-The Disability, HIV and AIDS Trust (DHAT) is a not-for-profit regional organization promoting HIV and AIDS responses that address needs and empowerment of disabled people, through building and strengthening capacity of Disabled People’s Organisation (DPOs) in Southern Africa and SADC countries.
-The Trust’s headquarters are in Gaborone, Botswana.
+The Disability, HIV and AIDS Trust (DHAT) is a not-for-profit regional organization promoting HIV and AIDS responses that address needs and empowerment of disabled people, through building and strengthening capacity of Disabled People’s Organisation (DPOs) in Southern Africa.

 MARRIAGE AND FAMILY